-Any data compression shall be applied after the CMS Signed Data XML document has been appended to the message.

 Signatures for Service Level Signaling carried over ROUTE/DASH

 Service Level Signaling over ROUTE/DASH is encapsulated in multi-part MIME packages and the broadcaster signs each of these packages in the manner specified in S/MIME [17] Section 3.4.3 with the CMS Signed Data structure profile as specified below to create a detached signature.
 The name attribute for the newly created Content Type application/pkcs7-signature shall be set to bcsig.p7s and the filename attribute for the corresponding Content Disposition shall be set to bcsig.p7s.